Dev (2004 film): Plot

 Joint Commissioner of Police Dev Pratap Singh, a duty-bound, self-righteous officer, and Special Commissioner Tejinder Khosla, the balancing force between the political interests of Chief Minister Bhandarker and Dev's commitment to the law, are lifelong friends, each with his own ideals.
 Farhaan, a law graduate, was brought up with ideals of non-violence and patriotism.
 Dev unwittingly gives Farhaan the wound that plunges him into rage and violence after witnessing the death of his father during a peace demonstration.
 Taking advantage of the situation, corrupt politician Latif sets the vulnerable young man on a path of violence and destruction that threatens to ignite the city.
 Aaliya is the light in Farhaan's life.
-Beautiful and innocent, the young woman also gets caught in extraordinary circumstances that transform her life and she dares to stand up for the truth.
-Dev is the saga of Dev and Tej's friendship, a bond stronger than blood ties in which Farhaan emerges as the wedge driving them apart.
-The story unfolds against the vitiated atmosphere of present times where innocent lives become fodder for political expediency.
-The spark of terrorist violence unknowingly set off by Farhaan under the aegis of the corrupt politician Latif engulfs the whole city in its flames.
-Tej transgresses beyond the boundaries of law in his passion to eliminate anti-national crime.
-Dev is faced with the spectre of the tragic human cost and a moral compulsion to act.
-The stakes rise beyond self-interest.
-Dev and Tej are set on a path of dramatic collision.
-Even as Dev and Farhaan's fates become irreversibly linked, two soldiers whose allegiance may be to different causes but admiration for each other's courage and integrity brings them together.
+Beautiful and innocent, the young woman also gets caught in extraordinary circumstances that transform her life, and she dares to stand up for the truth.